 Discipline & Removal

 The University safeguards the House communities through policies and procedures.
-Residents of the Houses are subject to all rules and regulations of the University, College, and Housing & Residence Life.
+On-campus residents are required to familiarize themselves with and abide by Housing & Residence Life Policies & Disciplinary Procedures.

 Housing & Residence Life seeks to serve the educational objectives of the University by providing communities which further and enhance individual study.
 The Housing rules and regulations are intended to establish reasonable limits within which the greatest number of residents can work effectively and live pleasantly.
 These limits help to guarantee the basic rights of all residents to protection from behavior that creates excessive noise, endangers or disturbs other residents, or invites the intrusion of public authorities into Housing.